Integrate with Windows Update for Business

 - Windows 10 version 1703 or later

-- Windows 10 devices managed by Windows Update for Business must have Internet connectivity
+- Windows 10 or later devices managed by Windows Update for Business must have Internet connectivity

 To create a Windows Update for Business deferral policy

 - In Software Library > Windows Servicing > Windows Update for Business Policies

 - On the Home tab, in the Create group, select Create Windows Update for Business Policy to open the Create Windows Update for Business Policy Wizard.

 - On the General page, provide a name and description for the policy.

 - On the Deferral Policies page, configure whether to defer or pause Feature Updates.
 Feature Updates are generally new features for Windows.
 After you configure the Branch readiness level setting, you can then define if, and for how long, you would like to defer receiving Feature Updates following their availability from Microsoft.